Lifelong Wellness

 If you are unable to do squats from a standing position, lie down and go through the motion on your back.
 Many people struggle with squatting movements, so when they squat, they only move from a standing position to a 45-degree angle.
 This is similar to just sitting on a chair and raising back up.
 Most people don’t move into a deep squat, where the hips dip below the knees.

 If you have limited flexibility or find it very painful to complete a full squatting movement, try the ‘unload position'.
 Lie on your back on the floor and bring one or both knees towards your shoulders.
-We need to go through a full range of motion to maintain flexibility in the knees.
+We need to go through a full range of motion; stretching isn't enough to maintain flexibility in the knees.

 Many people stand in this unhealthy position if they are waiting in line or talking to someone.
 They stand on one leg, putting all of their weight on one foot.
 The weight-bearing leg is straight with the knee in a locked position, putting all of its weight on the hip and knee.
 This puts a lot of stress on the knee and hip joints.
 Ideally, you should stand balanced with your weight evenly distributed across both legs.